msteffensen19/InstallWindowsDockerCLI/README.md

 This PowerShell script installs docker, docker-app and docker-compose on Windows

-without installing the Docker Desktop, which you might need to pay for.
+without installing the Docker Desktop, which you might otherwise need to pay for.